-Stick to the list which will help you to stick to your budget!
+One important tip for grocery shopping on a budget is to stick to the list which will help you to stick to your frugal food budget!

 This is also a great way to eliminate food waste that happens when you buy more than you need and it goes bad.

-*Bonus tip: DO NOT SHOP WHEN HUNGRY!
+*Bonus money saving tip on food: DO NOT SHOP WHEN HUNGRY!
 Your stomach will take over and you will definitely buy unnecessary items.

 4. Limit Eating Out

-But it is very expensive, and will basically blow your budget.
+But it is very expensive, and will basically blow your frugal food budget.

-One of the best ways to spend less on food is to limit the number of times you’re eating out.
+One of the best ways to save money on food is to limit the number of times you’re eating out.
 Save it for special occasions.